 It Helps Your Brain Release Dopamine

-One of the addiction treatment benefits of art therapy that we’ve mentioned in the mental health section is its ability to make your brain release dopamine.
+One of the most important addiction treatment benefits of art therapy is its ability to make your brain release dopamine.
 This is beneficial for people in addiction treatment because chronic substance abuse changes your brain chemistry in a way that causes many of your neurotransmitters, such as dopamine, to no longer function properly.

 It Helps Foster Self-Discovery